 Consumer Financial Regulation, Compliance and Enforcement

 Greenberg Traurig’s Financial Regulatory & Compliance Practice is a multi-office team that leverages the talent of attorneys across practice groups to assist a wide range of financial service firms and their vendors with federal and state regulatory, legislative, supervision, examination, licensing, compliance, and litigation matters.
 Our team consists of veteran consumer finance attorneys with decades of combined experience navigating complex regulatory landscapes.
 We closely monitor the activities of the CFPB, FTC, state regulators, and private litigants in implementing and enforcing consumer financial laws.
-Our team not only advises clients on compliance with existing regulations and responding to enforcement and litigation actions, but also with identifying important rulemaking initiatives and emerging enforcement and regulatory trends.
+Our team not only advises clients on compliance with existing regulations and responding to enforcement and litigation actions, but also with identifying important rulemaking and legislative initiatives and emerging enforcement and regulatory trends.
 Our regional and practice diversity enables us to collaborate across practices and geographies to deliver clients the service and value that they require in today’s world.
 Our attorneys are committed to assisting businesses of various sizes and in numerous industries.

 Our consumer finance team has wide-ranging experience representing financial service providers on complex matters, including: